bneayoub/alx-system_engineering-devops/0x00-shell_basics/README.md

 <p>16 script that deletes all files in the current working directory that end with the character ~ :<strong>&nbsp;rm *~&nbsp;</strong></p>
 <p>&nbsp;17. script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory : <strong>mkdir -p welcome/to/school&nbsp;</strong></p>
 <p>18.-Command that lists all the files and directories of the current directory :<strong>&nbsp;ls -amvp</strong></p>
 <p>19-Magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0 : <strong>0 string SCHOOL School data !:mime School</strong>&nbsp;and the convert it into executable using&nbsp;: <strong>file -C -m school.mgc </strong></p>
+School data files always contain the string SCHOOL at offset 0 : <strong>0 string SCHOOL School data !:mime School</strong>&nbsp;and then convert it into executable using&nbsp;: <strong>file -C -m school.mgc </strong></p>
 <p><br></p>
 <p><br></p>